 Session 2: Overweight, obesity and weight loss drugs

-Weight loss drugs – real world experiences in primary care
+Weight loss medications - real world experiences in primary care

 Live Q&A